 This essay aims to contextualize a recording and mix with surround techniques.
 Get in-depth with the different techniques and possibilities of the surround technology, surround sound up and running (Holmes, 2008).
 Thus this project was the recording of a band which was created in a recording studio, but the aim was to give a sense of a different location using this technology.
 Therefore to create an imaginary situation with the following concept: The band, thus, was hypothetically performing in a small jazz club, and the recording aims to put the listener in front of a stage in a 200 people venue.
 It represents a person listening to this live performance facing the stage in this 200 person venue.
-The mix was panned and automated in a way to simulate the dynamics in the hypothetical movements created by the musicians.
+For those seeking media dissertation help, The mix was panned and automated in a way to simulate the dynamics in the hypothetical movements created by the musicians.
 The band such as in the recording is formed by five musicians, singer, two percussions, guitar, and keyboard.
 Moreover, I have applied panning in the mix to give a sense of movement and pinpoint a specific listener location in this environment concerning the singer.

 I have used for the lead vocal a U87 spot mic for the singer → the reason is that I wanted to have flexibility during the mixing process.
 The lead vocal is indeed very important in my mix, so it made sense to be able to have a maximum of control.
 The reason why I used a condenser microphone comes from the fact that the recording took place in a studio environment without too many reflections.
 Therefore I did not have feedbacks problem like I would have had in a live setting but still have the precision and the natural sounds captured by condenser microphones.